RibbitsM/Obsidian/Law School Notes/Year 1/Criminal Law/Lecture 6 (Crim).md

 - Some offences contain reverse onus clauses, where a presumption is made that the accused must then disprove
-- [[Reverse Onus and the Charter|R v Oakes]] is an extremely important case for these clauses as it provides the first example of one of the clauses being challenged at the Supreme Court under s.
+- [[R v Oakes|R v Oakes]] is an extremely important case for these clauses as it provides the first example of one of the clauses being challenged at the Supreme Court under s.
 11(d) of the [[Charter of Rights and Freedoms]]
 - Judge in this case created a test designed to see if a clause violates s.
 11(d), and more importantly, to see if that violation is justifiable under s.1 of the Charter
 - Called the Oakes test
 - Case took place in 1984, and Oakes was charged for possession of narcotics for purpose of trafficking under s.
 8 of the *Narcotics Control Act*